danielNg25/simple-bridge/README.md

 # A simple bridge for bridging native BNB to Polygon
 ## Prerequisites
 You should have basic knowledge of:
-Smart contract & Solidity
+- Smart contract & Solidity
-Typescript & NodeJs
+- Typescript & NodeJs
-Have npm, yarn & git installed
+- Have npm, yarn & git installed

 ## How to use
+Clone this repository
 ### Environment variables
 Put your PRIVATE_KEY, BSCSCAN_KEY, POLYGONSCAN_KEY in the .env file.
 (Find example in .env.sample file)